xp1037/xp1037.github.io/_pages/about.md

 ---
-layout: archive
+permalink: /
-title: "About Me"
+title: "About me - Qifan Yang"
-permalink: /about/
 author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
 ---

 I am an M.S. student in **Materials Science and Engineering** at Huazhong University of Science and Technology (HUST).